mikecoux/ski-finder/README.md

 * API via json-server

 ### Features:
-* Server-side rendering & routing
+* Server-side rendering & routing??
 * Using the sum of squares method to recommend skis given user preferences

 ## Installation